Temple for protector of the two-thousand-year-old Kallanai

 Kallanai and British

-Thanjavur delta was the rice bowl of south and catered to the need of South India, Ceylon and also Burma all of which were under British then.
-British called this delta land as the Fertile Crescent in their empire, giving three harvests of rice a year.
-The same is the reason that the British have invested a lot in expanding the river for increasing their revenue.
-First thing that attracted them was the point from which the Kaveri water flows into this delta area i.e., Kallanai.
+Thanjavur delta was the rice bowl of the south and catered to the needs of South India, Ceylon, and also Burma all of which were under the British then.
+British called this delta land the Fertile Crescent in their empire, giving three harvests of rice a year.
+The same is the reason that the British have invested a lot in expanding the river to increase their revenue.
+The first thing that attracted them was the point from which the Kaveri water flows into this delta area i.e., Kallanai.
 They took all steps to construct water regulation sluices at this place which will enable them to keep the delta fertile.
-There were many development and design of sluices in Kallanai across Kollidam river and Kaveri river during British right through 19th and early 20th centaury.
-Captain Calddell, Sir Arthur Cotton Engineer in charge of Madras province and Mr. W.M.Ellis, CIE, RE were few who had helped building sluices here.
+There were many developments and designs of sluices in Kallanai across the Kollidam River and Kaveri River during the British right through the 19th and early 20th centuries.
+Captain Calddell, Sir Arthur Cotton Engineer in charge of Madras province, and Mr. W.M.Ellis, CIE, RE were few who had helped build sluices here.

 Structures built by British